 Know someone who might like to hear about one of these tips?

-Forward the entire email to them, noting which one made you think of them.
+Forward the entire email to them.
 I won’t mind at all.

 Still not subscribed?